dacho68/Angular2-101/README.md

 - [Jumpstart](https://github.com/dacho68/Angular2-Jumpstart) - Quick understanding of how to build an App with Angular 2.
 - 101 - Property Binding, Class and Style Binding, Event Binding, Two way Binding.
 - [102](https://github.com/dacho68/Angular2-102) - Component API in depth.
-- [103](https://github.com/dacho68/Angular2-103) - Controlling Rendering of the HTML
+- [103](https://github.com/dacho68/Angular2-103) - Controlling Rendering of the HTML.

 ## Setup the environment on Windows for running the samples
 - First install [NodeJs](https://nodejs.org/en/)